Lastman (comic book): Main characters

 Then starts the second series of comics.
-The kingdom has now reinstated the long defunct royal guard, a massive wall is built to block the entrance of the rift, and Richard Aldana is blamed for the gloom that has over taken the kingdom.
+The kingdom has now reinstated the long defunct royal guard, a massive wall is built to block the entrance of the rift, and Richard Aldana is blamed for the gloom that has overtaken the kingdom.
 The king desperately wants to end the monster incursions and hires the exiled dark wizard to assist.
-It turns out the wizard was the husband of Marianne, who left him because of his selfishness in dark magic, and the boxing mentor's brother.
+It turns out the wizard is Howard McKenzie, and the estranged husband of Marianne, who left him because of his selfishness in dark magic, and Dave's younger brother.
 He manipulates the king and reverses the worlds logic where the living is dead and dead to life to bring back the prince's mother.
 Aldana is freed to join a resistance in finding the alive prince Adrian but he too is despondent and doesn't want to return.
-Aldana is blamed for his brashness and the resistance team once again tries to find a way to fix "The Valley of Kings" confronting the wizard in a dying world.
+Aldana is blamed for his brashness and the resistance team once again tries to find a way to fix "The Valley of Kings" by confronting the wizard in a dying world.
 He travels to the other world and fights even when he knows he can't win against the wizard.
 He therefore, knowing the magic knight can read memories forces her to read his memories to snap her out of the brainwashing.
 Knight realizes how much Aldana has lost and struggled while continuing to fight to help others breaking the brainwashing control with the inspiration to fight.
 The knight knows Aldana's memories of Siri, his mentor, his best friend, and the love of his life and that it was the wizard who has caused their loss and the damaged portal introducing the monster incursions.
 Aldana dies from the wizard's surprise attack and his friends along with the knight and Siri, who turns out to live years of enslavement and assassin training when transported to "The Valley of Kings", work together to defeat the wizard and restore balance.
 On earth years later, his friends are seen in their yearly celebration of Aldana's influence on their lives though he was rash and hard man to understand he was always caring person hand outreached.
 Last panel shows Aldana revived by the last dying person in "The Valley of Kings" watching the sun rise.